Diffusion Beats Autoregressive in Data-Constrained Settings: Experiments

-The green dashed line shows the fitted curve, and the blue crosses represent empirical crossover points—where diffusion matches AR performance in experiments.
+The dark green dashed line shows the fitted curve, and the blue stars represent empirical crossover points—where diffusion matches AR performance in experiments.
 These points align closely with the predicted frontier, confirming our fitted equation's accuracy.